 Understanding the Importance of Neurotransmitters from Tapestry on Vimeo.

-Neurotransmitters are the chemical messengers within our bodies that are utilized throughout the entire nervous system and body.
-We all have them, need, them, survive on them, and thrive on them, yet nearly all people have an imbalance.
+Neurotransmitters are the chemical messengers within our bodies that are utilized throughout the entire nervous system.
+We all have them, survive on them, and thrive on them, yet nearly all people have an imbalance.

 The proper balance of neurotransmitters is essential to proper brain function, combating illness and fatigue, recovering from concussion symptoms, other mental brain ailments such as Parkinson's and dementia.
 We can continue to shift and modify behaviors in a positive direction however the underlying brain biochemistry may be part of the issue.
 This applies to anyone, such as people with asthma, autism, post-concussion symptoms, cancer, diabetes, poor sleep, weak work or athletic performance, fibromyalgia, chronic fatigue, autoimmune conditions, immune conditions, lack of focus, poor memory, pain syndromes, depression, narcolepsy, and attention disorders.